feedmypixel/useful-stuff/useful-scala.md

 <a name="map_construct">
 ## Map construct
-You can use a Map and key to refer to a value by type
+You can use a Map and key to refer to a value by type.
+Think of Maps as similar to Associative arrays.

 ```java
 @Config.genderDetails(gender)